maxmartinezruts/Evolutionary-Game-Theory/README.md

 </p>

-Observing the simulation using the mixed strategy Nash Equilibrium payoff matrix, one can conclude that stochastic strategies are also in equilibrium, as there are as many creatures playing Dove with high probability, as creatures being undecided ($p$ close to $0.5$), as creatures playing Hawk with high probability.
+Observing the simulation using the mixed strategy Nash Equilibrium payoff matrix, one can conclude that stochastic strategies are also in equilibrium, as there are as many creatures playing Dove with high probability, as creatures being undecided (p close to 0.5), as creatures playing Hawk with high probability.
 In other words, p is uniformly distributed, meaning that there is no dominant stochastic strategy.

 The second simulation presents a very different result.
 By using a payoff matrix with only one pure Nash equilibrium (Hawk), one can conclude that stochastic strategies are favorable for Hawk preferring creatures, thereby converging to a stable population only contained by hawks.